 However, it is a little bit more complicated than that.
-Yes, by having those basics in place, you might get a few sales and click
+Yes, by having those basics in place, you might get a few sales and click-throughs, but to be properly successful, you need a good understanding of not only marketing and sales, but how the internet works in general.
+Here, we are going to look at just a few things that you need to know about.

-Laws have really tightened up around data protection in the last year or so, especially in Europe, with the introduction of the GDPR (General Data Protection Regulation) in May 2018.
+Laws have really tightened up around data protection, especially in Europe, with the introduction of the GDPR (General Data Protection Regulation) in May 2018.
 Many high profile businesses, such as Facebook and British Airways, and even countries and governments have been caught up in data breaching scandals, and it has not done anything good for their reputations.
 Knowing how to handle data securely, and not keeping any personal or financial information that is not relevant to your business operations is essential.

 From the GDPR mentioned above and related laws to disclosure and paying taxes, you should know the basic legalities around your particular field of business.
 For example, if you decide to take part in affiliate marketing on your website, you need to make sure that these are disclosed and clear to anyone on your site.
 If you employ anyone, you need to make sure that you are following the rules when it comes to paying them, taxes and workers rights.